coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 * Keep the discussion on topic and respect the opinions of others.
 * Posts violating the above restrictions may be removed without any notification.

+Issues may be closed due to the following reasons:
+* Fixed
+* Duplicate of other issues
+* Invalid / Won't fix / Off topic
+* Inactiviy (for unconfirmed issues)
+* Insufficient info (for unconfirmed issues)

+In the last two cases, you can reopen the issue when you can provide more information.

 ### The Mailing List

 The [Mailing list](pdf2htmlex@googlegroups.com) is set up for discussion and announcements.